06b/High-Contrast-Mode-Reduced-Test-Cases/README.md

 **Tests 15 - 26:** These test are similar to Test 01 - 14 but uses `background-color` so tests 13 & 14 are not included here.

+**Test 27:** This test is an example of Material Design Filled text fields.

 ### Versions & Environment